builtByJava/builtByJava/README.md

 ### Hi there !👋

-My name is Dan Warcholak and I am a System Administrator.
+My name is Dan Warcholak and I am an IT Support Engineer.

 - 🔭 I’m currently working on ...